-- Note that only the Triple DES (3DES) algorithm belongs to the TOE, not the Single DES. - 19 In figure 2-1, 20K bytes RAM including 2K bytes Crypto.
-RAM - 20 RNG is meaning a True Random Number Generator (TRNG) for AIS31 statistical compliant Random Number Generation - 21 Crypto Accelerator is meaning Secure TORNADOTM cryptographic coprocessor - 22 Hardware parity/CRC calculators are two kinds of CRC calculator in the device: CRC-16 and CRC-32.
+- 18 Note that only the Triple DES (3DES) algorithm belongs to the TOE, not the Single DES. - 19 In figure2-1, 20K bytes RAM including 2K bytes Crypto.
+RAM - 20 RNG is meaning a True Random Number Generator (TRNG) - 21 Crypto Accelerator is meaning Secure TORNADOTM cryptographic coprocessor - 22 Hardware parity/CRC calculators are two kinds of CRC calculator in the device: CRC-16 and CRC-32.